BOARD OF DIRECTORS

 Jay Bockhaus is Executive Vice President, Strategy and Operations, Entertainment & Digital Networks and Integrated Media at NBCUniversal (“NBCU”).
 In his current role, Jay leads strategic development and operational initiatives across the division’s assets, which include Telemundo, Bravo, Oxygen, Style, iVillage, Daily Candy, Swirl, Fandango, as well as the partially owned networks Sprout, ExerciseTV and TVOne.
 Jay joined NBCU in 2004 as VP of Business Development and later became SVP, Corporate Strategy and Development.
 During his tenure in the Corporate Strategy and Development group, Jay was instrumental in NBCU’s acquisition of Oxygen Media, the sale of the Sundance Channel and the merger of NBCU’s interest in A&E Television Networks with Lifetime.
 Prior to joining NBCU, Jay was Vice President at Allen & Company LLC, a New York-based investment bank, where he specialized in mergers and acquisitions in the media and entertainment industry.
 Prior to joining Allen & Company, Jay worked at Gleacher & Co., a boutique investment bank.
 Jay attended Princeton University, where he received a degree from the Woodrow Wilson School of Public Policy and International Affairs and a certificate degree in East Asian Studies.
 Jay lives in New York City with his wife and two daughters.

-Cameron Breitner is a Senior Managing Director at CVC Capital Partners, a global private equity firm with over $45bn of capital under management.
+Cameron Breitner is a Senior Managing Director at CVC Capital Partners, a global private equity firm with over $45bn of capital under management, and Chairman of Venture for America’s Board of Directors.
 Cameron joined CVC in 2007 as an initial member of the firm’s U.S. investment team and is responsible for its investment activities in the consumer, retail, and energy sectors.
 Cameron currently serves on the Boards of Directors of BJ’s Wholesale Club and Leslie’s Pool Supplies on behalf of CVC and is a member of the firm’s Philanthropy Committee.
 Prior to CVC, Cameron spent nine years with Centre Partners, a mid-cap private equity firm, where he was a Managing Director and made investments across a variety of industries.
 Cameron served on nine Boards of Directors for Centre Partners, including Bumble Bee Seafoods, Firearms Training Systems, Quickie Manufacturing Corp., Garden Fresh Restaurant Corp., Gray Energy Services, and Nexus Gas Partners.
 He began his career at Bowles Hollowell Conner & Co., a boutique investment bank.
 Cameron is a graduate of Duke University, where he received a BA in Psychology, magna cum laude.

 Eric Cantor is the Founder and Principal of Mobile Global, a firm that invests in and advises start-ups and early-stage companies.
 Eric has over fifteen years of experience managing startup Internet and technology companies, assisting non-governmental organizations in developing countries; and overseeing complex projects.
 In the mid-1990s, Eric founded an Internet Service Provider in the Washington, DC area called Internet Interstate, which was acquired by Verio, Inc., where he subsequently led regional marketing efforts and e-commerce product management.
 Eric later served as Vice President of Business Development at BuyDomains.com, a domain name marketplace acquired by Highland Ventures which later became namemedia.net.
 Eric served in a variety of positions at Acumen Fund, a social investment fund working in India and Africa, and established a technology program to enhance the automation of pro-poor businesses.
 More recently, he led the establishment of the Application Laboratory in Uganda aimed at leveraging the power of the mobile phone to reach underserved communities.
 This initiative won the 2010 Global Mobile Award at the GSM World Congress.
 He is currently an Executive-in-Residence at the boutique advisory firm Integrity Square.
 Eric holds a BA in International Relations from Emory University and an MA in International Affairs from Columbia University.